CompuTec/processforce-docs/current/administrator-guide/udfs.md

 - Restart SAP Business One client.

-### Header UDFs
+### Header User Defined Fields

 UDFs added to a header are not displayed on it.
-You can check it on a side panel (you can reach it by using the View → User-Defined Fields menu or pressing Ctrl+Shift+U):
+You can check it on a side panel (you can reach it by using the *View → User-Defined Fields* menu or pressing Ctrl+Shift+U):

 ![Header UDFs](./media/udfs/udfs-header.webp)

-### Row UDFs
+### Row User Defined Fields

-UDFs added to a row are displayed as another column in the row table:
+User Defined Fields added to a row are displayed as another column in the row table:

 ![Row UDF](./media/udfs/udf-row-test.webp)

-### _Flat_ forms
+### Flat Forms

 Some forms do not have tables (rows), e.g., Downtime Reason.
-In this case, you can add UDF only in the same manner as header UDFs: it will not be available on a form.
+In this case, you can add UDF only in the same manner as [header UDFs](#header-user-defined-fields): it will not be available on a form.
 It will be available on a side panel:

 ![Downtime Reson UDFs](./media/udfs/udfs-downtime-reason.webp)